-This week, behemoth John Hancock, owned by Canada’s Manulife, fired a shot across the bow of the insurance industry.
-It announced it will only sell life insurance policies with participatory health data sharing options.
+Behemoth John Hancock, owned by Canada’s Manulife, announced it will only sell life insurance policies with participatory health data sharing options.

-John Hancock will focus on selling it’s new “behaviour change platform” known as Vitality.
-They are discontinuing traditional life insurance sales in 2019.
+This company will now focus on selling it’s new “behaviour change platform” known as Vitality.

 …and the insurance company makes more money by paying out fewer claims.